fastlane/docs/docs/advanced.md

 UI.user_error!
 "Could not execute command" unless $?.exitstatus == 0
 ```

-If the command to be executed is not found,
+If the command to be executed is not found, system will return `nil`, and
 `$?.exitstatus` will be nonzero.

 ### Using backticks